 Social media allows users to keep up with current events and others’ lives, yet it can be addictive and time-consuming.
 Fortunately, many social media platforms offer extensive customizing options today.
 You may modify settings to customize your experience, but with so many options at your disposal, it might be difficult to figure everything out.
-This post will demonstrate how to modify your Twitter timeline to display Tweets in real-time.
+This post will demonstrate how to modify your Twitter timeline to display Tweets in real time.

 Social networking platforms have gotten increasingly adept at anticipating the type of material we wish to view.
 They’re not always right, though.
-In addition, you might utilize a social media program for more than simply viewing the trending Tweets of your favorite celebs.
+In addition, you might utilize a social media program for more than simply viewing the trending Tweets of your favourite celebs.

 You may be curious as to why your Twitter timeline doesn’t display tweets in reverse chronological order, with the latest tweets displayed first.